civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 * Login to your WordPress site with an administrator-level login
 * Click the **CiviCRM** link in the main navigation block
-* (If your WordPress site makes use of the db_prefix setting (in settings.php - cf. Step 2, above), in de top bar click **Administer » System Settings » CMS Database Integration** , and update the box for the WordPress Users Table Name so that it includes the prefix.)
+* (If your WordPress site makes use of the `db_prefix` setting (in `settings.php`), in de top bar click **Administer » System Settings » CMS Database Integration** , and update the box for the WordPress Users Table Name so that it includes the prefix.)
 * Click **Administer** in the menu bar
 * Click **Users and Permissions** from the drop-down menu, then select **Synchronize Users to Contacts**